“Cultural Anthropology and Ethnosemiotics” accepts materials for publication.

-- Use Times New Roman 14 bold for title of paper
+- Use Times New Roman 14 bold for the title of the paper.

 - Use Times New Roman 12 bold for titles of parts/paragraphs.

-- Author name should be immediately after the title of paper; author name should be Times New Roman 12 font.
+- Author name should be immediately after the title of the paper; the author name should be Times New Roman 12 font.